Desmond Ridder, No. 7 Cincinnati beat No. 9 Notre Dame 24-13

 Cincinnati took advantage of three turnovers by Notre Dame in the first half to jump out to 17-0 lead.
 The miscues by the Irish were killers.

-Jack Coan’s pass was intercepted in the red zone by Ahmad Gardner on ill-advised throw under pressure that ended Notre Dame first and best drive of the half.
+Jack Coan’s pass was intercepted in the red zone by Ahmad Gardner on ill-advised throw under pressure that ended Notre Dame’s first and best drive of the half.

 The Irish tried freshman Tyler Buchner at quarterback for a coupe of series, hoping his mobility could spark the running game.
 But Buchner’s pass was picked off by DeShawn Pace while getting hit, and Pace set up Cincinnati in the red zone.